 Lessons learned from this legislative experience were largely oriented to the importance of coalition-building.
 First, I learned that balance had to be found between what one believes is right and what will persuade others to join you.
 I learned quickly that my male colleagues were critical of any woman who “talked too much”.
 I learned to be very cryptic in describing any of the bills that I sponsored on the floor of the Senate.
 Often caught off guard by this technique that deprived them of gearing up enough time to raise objections to this upstart and unfamiliar female Senator, my male colleagues let many of my bills sail through.
 Most were relatively non-controversial, but I did pull off one major election law change that Common Cause had asked me to sponsor.
 When it surprisingly passed, one of my colleagues buttonholed me outside the chamber and said, “Congratulations, you’re now a member of the club.”
 I had learned how to get legislation through, and it was going to be something more than making the honeybee the state insect!

 The more important message, though, was that stereotypes are difficult to overcome.
 Anyone in a visible minority had to learn how to speak selectively.
-As the first Black to be elected to the General Assembly in the twentieth century, Henry Frye was a trailblazer on this one.
-Playing the game when you’re the only Black in the whole legislature means doing your utmost to persuade all those “others” to hear you – not necessarily as “one of them” but as someone who knows how to cajole “them” to listen!
+On this, my friend Henry Frye, as the first African-American to be elected to the General Assembly in the twentieth century – in this regard it was also the same district that elected me – was the real trailblazer.
+Playing the game when you’re the only black in the whole legislature means doing your utmost to persuade all those “others” to hear you – not necessarily as “one of them” but as someone who knows how to cajole “them” to listen!
 But there is also the constant frustration of not being heard at all and having a male (or a white male) say the same thing and elicit agreement as if the point was his to make!

 Related to that point, I learned that credibility in the eyes of those white men who are inclined to dismiss you on gender or racial grounds, can be enhanced with typically white male “credentials”.
 In that package of bills to make the NC statutes gender-neutral was one on property law that hit a snag in the Judiciary Committee.
 I came prepared to explain the bill, of course, in terms of what the existing case law had interpreted it to mean and why it needed to be changed.
-The old guard lawyer legislators on the committee, however, got into quite an argument about the case law and dismissed my arguments on why it needed to be changed on the grounds that I was not myself a lawyer!
+The old guard lawyer legislators on the committee, however, got into quite an argument about the case law and dismissed my arguments on why it needed to be changed because I was not a lawyer and therefore didn’t know what I was talking about!
 It so happens that I had been getting a lot of encouragement from others to go back to school to get a law degree.
 I decided then and there that I would do it.
-It’s not that my credibility would have been enhanced with the possession of a degree, of course, but it is clear that these committee members could resist the proposed changes simply by dismissing my credentials.
+It’s not that my credibility would have been enhanced with the possession of a degree, of course, but it is clear that these committee members could resist the proposed changes simply by citing the my lack of credentials.
+(Forget that I had a Ph.D. and knew how to conduct research.)

 A third lesson I learned is that those who you would think are your closest allies are not necessarily the ones you can count on.
 This is especially so among women and perhaps less so among other groups who find themselves in a minority.
 For example, in my first term in the State Senate, I was one of the two women in the Senate, as previously noted, but we came from very different parts of the state and were not competing with each other.
-We supported each other but did not actually collaborate on anything.
 On the other hand, I was in a multi-member delegation (seven House members and three Senate members) from Guilford County, and through all three terms that I served in the delegation, there was always a competitive edge with the only other female in the delegation who was also a Democrat.
-Later, there were opportunities to collaborate but only when the numbers had grown to provide for both a bigger space for women to be in the game as well as allies to mobilize on gender issues.
-A related point, however, is that gender itself does not itself operate as a unifying characteristic for purposes of legislative alignments on anything besides gender.
-(Even on gender issues, of course, there are women on the other side, but I did not have that experience in my three terms.)
-The women with whom I served did not ever get together as a separate group.
+It was only when there were more than two women in the same group that collaboration became possible.

 Lessons learned along the way – on the Intermingling of Race and Gender Issues